Need more information on our Club? e-mail: clubinfo@SJFlipperDippers.com

 Find information on California's parks for skin and scuba diving, camping, hiking, and many other activities.
 Park descriptions, services, amenities, maps, brochures, videos, and reservation links can be found on this site.

-Camping reservations for California's State Parks (and National Parks) are available on-line.
-Many parks require "site-specific" camping reservations and you'll be prompted to pick a specific site.
-So be aware when making reservations.
-Camping site maps and general information for California State Parks can be found on this Web site.
+Camping reservations for California's State Parks are available on-line through the new Reserve California Website.
+Most parks require you to make "site-specific" camping reservations and you'll be prompted to pick a specific site.
+If you have an RV make sure the site you want can accommodate the length.
+Camping site maps and general information for California State Parks can be found on this Website.

 Aerial Photographic Survey of the California Coastline